LumberKnot/advent_of_code_24/README.md

 ### Day 8
 Two nice equations appear in this problem.
 To solve the first star you need to realize that antinodes will always apear att A~1~ - (A~2~ - A~1~) and A~2~ + (A~2~ - A~1~) if A~i~ is antena number i in the pair.
 For the second start it is vital to remember to divide with the GCD before creating the line

+### Day 10
+Did this day before 9 because I was very early on it.
+I solved this using recursion and actually felt that the first star was harder than the second.
+The first star required you to know if you had visited an endpoint before while the first did not care.